tdauth/warcraft-iii-wishlist/README.md

 * Fix function `BlzGroupAddGroupFast`.
 * Fix AI scripts crashing when the AI has too little space to build its base.
 * Fix AI scripts crashing when the AI starts next to waygates or has to use them.
+* Fix `GetUnitGoldCost` and `GetUnitWoodCost` crashing the game when used with IDs of hero unit types.

 ## Sources